One-Nexus/Synergy/README.md

 ##### Special Operators

-* `adjacent-sibling` - overwrite a component when it is also an adjacent sibling
+* `adjacent-sibling` - overwrite a component when it is also an adjacent sibling to the parent component
-* `general-sibling` - overwrite a component when it is also a general sibling
+* `general-sibling` - overwrite a component when it is also a general sibling to the parent component

 ###### Example